pingcap/tidb-operator/en/enable-tls-between-components.md

     This operation also includes deploying a monitoring system and the Pump component.

-2. Create a Drainer component and enable TLS:
+2. Create a Drainer component and enable TLS and CN verification:

     - Method 1: Set `drainerName` when you create Drainer.